 Often called a Donor antenna or Pickup antenna.

-This antenna is installed outside your building, perhaps on a wall, or roof, or post, or other high spot.
+This antenna, like your normal TV Antenna, is installed outside your building, perhaps on a wall, or roof, or post, or other high spot.

 It points in the direction of the strongest cell phone signal and passes that signal down a cable into the signal booster inside the building.